 In some rare cases, the tables for Elementor Form submissions are missing in the database which results in no data being saved.

 We need to check our database structure and see if there are Elementor Forms submission tables present.

-The easiest way to check this is to access WP Data access plugin and list the entire WordPress database.
+The easiest way to check this is to access the WP Data access plugin and list the entire WordPress database.

 To do so, just access WP admin > WP Data Access > Explorer.

 Once the database tables are listed, check if the following tables are present:

 * the database tables could have a different prefix, depending on your installation, for example, wp76883_e_submissions.
 In this case, you need to apply changes to the SQL file down below and replace wp_ with your custom database prefix.

 If these database tables are missing from your list, you will need to re-create them.